HankB/filededup/README.md

 * length int - required
 * filename text - required
 * hash blob - not required, calculated when needed.
-* linkCount - default to 1 and incremented for each hard link
+* linkCount - default to 1 and incremented for each hard link.

 ## Strategy